-Meet the Search Engines
+Meet the 7 Most Popular Search Engines in the World

 Here’s a look at seven of the top search engines (that’s right, there’s more than one), a brief exploration of the ins-and-outs of each, and some links to some of the best articles on how to market to and monetize them.

-With over 75 percent of the search market share, one hardly needs to introduce readers to Google.
+With over 86% of the search market share, one hardly needs to introduce readers to Google.
 However, it clearly needs to head up any list of search engines.

 Created as a research project in 1996 by Sergey Brin and Larry Page, they offered to sell their engine in 1999 to Excite for a whopping $750,000.
-The offer was rejected putting Google at the top of my list of “bad business calls” as well.
-Google’s parent company Alphabet is now worth about $650 billion.
+The offer was rejected, putting Google at the top of my list of “bad business calls” as well.
+Google’s parent company Alphabet is now worth about $1.012 trillion as of this writing.

 Apart from powering their own search results, Google also provides the search results for a wide array of other engines, including the old favorite Ask.com.